linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 7-CP, Repo, and the Crisis/Securitized banking and the run on repo.md

 E-mail address: gary.gorton@yale.edu (G. Gorton).

-the "securitized-banking" system.
-A traditional-banking run is driven by the withdrawal of deposits, a securitized-banking run is driven by the withdrawal of repurchase (repo) agreements.
-Hence, we describe the crisis as a run on repo.
-The purpose of this paper is to propose a mechanism for this new kind of bank run and to provide supporting evidence for this mechanism through analysis of two novel data sets.

 Traditional banking is the business of making and holding loans, with insured demand deposits as the main source of funds.
 Securitized banking is the business of packaging and reselling loans, with repo agreements as the main source of funds.
 Securitized-banking activities were central to the operations of firms formerly known as investment banks (e.g. Bear Stearns, Lehman Brothers, Morgan Stanley, and Merrill Lynch), but they also play a role at commercial banks, as a supplement to traditional-banking activities of firms such as Citigroup, J.P.
 Morgan, and Bank of America.<sup>1</sup>

-We argue that the financial crisis that began in August 2007 was a systemic event, to meaning that the banking sector became insolvent, in the sense that it could not pay off its debt.
+We argue that the financial crisis that began in August 2007 was a systemic event, so meaning that the banking sector became insolvent, in the sense that it could not pay off its debt.
 What happened is analogous to the banking panics of the 19th century in which depositors en masse went to their banks seeking to withdraw cash in exchange for demand and savings deposits.
 The banking system could not honor these demands because the cash had been lent out and the loans were illiquid so they suspended convertibility and relied on clearinghouses to issue certificates as makeshift currency.2 Evidence of the insolvency of the banking system (i.e., that the system cannot pay off the demand deposits, as demanded by depositors) in these earlier episodes is the discount on these certificates.
 We argue that the current crisis is similar in that contagion led to withdrawals in the form of unprecedented high repo haircuts and even the cessation of repo lending on many forms of collateral.
 Evidence of insolvency in 2008 is the bankruptcy or forced rescue of several large firms, with other (even larger) firms requiring government support to stay in business.

 To perform our analysis, we use two novel data sets, one with information on 392 securitized bonds and related assets, including many classes of asset-backed securities (ABSs), collateralized debt obligations (CDOs), and credit default swaps (CDSs) and the other repo rates and repo haircuts.
 Using these data, we are able to provide a new perspective on the contagion in this crisis.
 In our exposition, we use this term "contagion" specifically to mean the spread of the crisis from subprime housing assets to non-subprime assets that have no direct connection to the housing market.
 In fact, we argue that to explain the crisis requires explaining why the spreads on non-subprime related asset classes rose dramatically.

 To provide background for our analysis, we illustrate the differences between traditional banking and securitized banking in Figs. 1 and 2.
 Fig. 1 provides the classic picture of the financial intermediation of mortgages by the traditional-banking system.
 In Step A, depositors transfer money to the bank, in return for a checking or savings account from which withdrawals can be made at any time.
 In Step B, the bank loans these funds to a borrower, who promises to repay through a mortgage on the property.
 The bank then holds this mortgage on its

-# (footnote continued)
+**Footnote continued:**

 activity and as a crucial source of the collateral used to raise funds in repo transactions.
 Other banking terms such as "wholesale banking," "shadow banking," and "investment banking" have broader connotations and do not completely encompass our definition of securitized banking.
 The closest notion to our definition of securitized banking is the model of "unstable banking" proposed by Shleifer and Vishny (2009).